 Also known as the "moggy or DSH", the domestic shorthair is the most common type of cat to share our home.
-It is not a breed of cat, rather a cat of unknown/mixed origin.
+They are not a purebred breed of cat, rather a cat of unknown/mixed origin.
 As a result, they come in all manner of shapes and sizes depending on their background.

-As has already been said, the domestic shorthair comes in all sizes and shapes.
+There is no one 'type' with the domestic, they come in all sizes and shapes.
 Mostly they are a fairly average sized cat, weighing in between 4 - 6 kg.
 Males tend to be larger than females.

 There is nothing extreme about these cats, they are well proportioned.
 Eye colour can range from gold through to green and blue.
 Some domestics even have odd eyes.
 One green, one blue.